Quackster/Havana/README.md

 Originally started as a fork from [Quackster/Kepler](Quackster/Kepler), this is a server created in Java designed to revive Habbo Hotel v31 from the 2009 era and its inception was in early 2018 as a side project.
 Havana is the most complete v31+ server to date, this was undertaken by various reverse engineering efforts of the Shockwave client throughout the years to achieve this.

+Havana has been an independent project, almost entirely developed by [myself](https://github.com/Quackster) for 4 years straight.
+This project means a lot to me, and was always going to be released as open-source work.
+I am a firm believer in open-source and free software for everybody.

 *Want to see this project live?* Visit [ClassicHabbo.com](https://classicHabbo.com/) where we have been running the hotel for 4+ years straight, reviving old memories and creating new ones.

 Sulake used the Adobe/Macromedia Shockwave as its multimedia platform for their game (Habbo Hotel) from 2001-2009.
 In the last year, Habbo made the move to the Adobe Flash client, and then in 2020 made the switch to the Unity engine, while still maintaining their flash client.